redstone-finance/redstone-docs/docs/smart-contract-devs/how-it-works.md

 ## Benchmarks

-You can check the benchmarks script and reports in the [benchmarks](./benchmarks) folder.
+You can check the benchmarks script and reports [here.](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector/benchmarks)

 ### Gas report for 1 unique signer: